Environmental Impact Assessment (EIA) Review

 All EIAs follow a four-step review process:

-- When an application for an environmental impact assessment is received, a technical committee with the Department reviews it for completeness.
-Additional information may, or may not, be requested.
+- When an application for an environmental impact assessment is received, a technical committee composed of Departmental experts, other provincial representatives, and sometimes federal departments reviews it for completeness.
+Additional information and clarifications in many areas is often requested.

 - Next, the public is provided with an opportunity to review the proposed project, offer comments, or identify concerns.
-To assist with this, the department makes the proposal available online for review.
+To assist with this, the department requires at least one public meeting and makes the proposal available online for review.

 - If, through this public consultation process, legitimate concerns are raised that have not been addressed in the proposal, additional study may be required.